ilyavolodin/graphql-eslint/README.md

-# Disclaimer
-**This repo is an early alpha version, use at your own risk.
-Feedback and bug reports are welcome**
+# This repository is merged with https://github.com/dotansimha/graphql-eslint and depricated

 # Getting Started